tamasseller/atto-httpd/README.md

 based on the node.js version of the ngnix HTTP parser, and also a generous amount genuine code.
 It is intended to be used mainly in microcontroller environment.
+Its aim is to implement the logic required to handle a single session, accepting the connections and managing contexts is enterily up to the user, so single or multi threaded or pooled operation can be implemented easily.

 This library uses zero-overhead modern C++ features, and that means that **it requires a decent compiler with stable C++11 support** (like GCC 5+).